Golden Gate Park: Lakes

 North Lake is the largest of the three, and is known for its water birds that often live on the small islands within the lake.
 Some of the birds spotted are egrets, belted kingfishers, ducks, and great blue herons.
 It is surrounded by a paved walkway that is often used by families, joggers, and dog walkers.

 In 1898, McLaren started a landscaping project, inspired by Andrew Jackson Downing's teachings on building with nature.
 Seven islands were planted within the North Lake in 1899, using different species of shrubs and trees.
 A gazebo was built, and wooden footbridges were used to connect the different islands within the lake.
 Both the gazebo and the bridges were removed in order to conserve nesting birds on the islands.

 North Lake is the final of the Chain of Lakes that flow into each other south to north, making it the final destination of the lakes' water pumped in from the Water Reclamation Plant.
 Should the plant's water not meet the lake's needs the water level is maintained by well water pumped from the North Windmill.

 Middle Lake is particularly known for bird-watching due to the visits of migrant species of birds like tanagers, warblers and vireos.
 It is surrounded by a dirt trail and vegetation.
 The lake resembles the marshes that existed before Golden Gate Park, and is known for being a more remote and romantic setting.

 South Lake is the smallest of the three lakes, and borders Martin Luther King Jr. Drive.
 This lake is the smallest in the Chain of Lakes.
-Its water is sourced from either a direct flow from Metson Lake, or by Stow Lake water released by a valve.
+Its water is sourced from either a direct flow from Metson Lake, or by Blue Heron Lake water released by a valve.
 It does not contribute to irrigation in the park but it does feed into Middle Lake.
-Its only noteworthy bird population is its ducks.
+Its noteworthy bird population is its ducks.